studio24/mac-setup/local-development.md

 OrbStack is a fast and simple alternative to Docker Desktop.
 We have team licenses.

+> [!NOTE]
-_Please note if you have Docker Desktop already installed we recommend uninstalling this first._
+> Please note if you have Docker Desktop already installed we recommend uninstalling this first.

 Installation instructions: